EloboAI/crazytrip_server_users/README.md

 - Notes:
 	- The server contains a development convenience call to `init_schema()` on startup which ensures the required tables exist.
 In production, prefer running migration scripts instead of auto-creating schema at startup.
 	- If port 8080 is already in use, find and stop the process with `lsof -iTCP:8080 -sTCP:LISTEN` then `kill <PID>`.

+## Security: SQL Injection — Audit and Remediation

+I performed a manual audit of the codebase to find and remediate obvious SQL injection risks.
+Changes and findings:

+- All database queries in `src/database/mod.rs` use parameterized queries (`$1`, `$2`, ...) and pass parameters via the client API — this prevents injection via values.
+- The helper `create_db` previously built a `CREATE DATABASE` statement using `format!`.
+I replaced that with a strict validation of the identifier (allowlist of ASCII alnum + `_`) before formatting the SQL, preventing injection via database name.
+- I fixed `init_schema()` SQL so it does not use invalid SQL constructs and added `pgcrypto` extension usage to safely use `gen_random_uuid()`.

+Recommended next steps (optional):

+- Add an integration test that sends specially crafted input containing quotes, semicolons, and typical SQL payload characters to relevant public functions to ensure queries are always parameterized.
+- Consider integrating `semgrep` or a tree-sitter based static analysis for higher-precision scanning if you want automated checks in CI.